My Ongoing Obsession with Wallpaper: Best Choices

 large floral pattern on bathroom wallsPhoto by Beyond Kitchens

 This sweet little powder room enjoys a smaller pattern on the walls.
-The pine dresser works perfectly as a vanity.
+The pine dresser works perfectly as a vanity and adds warmth to the space.

 powder room with pine chest vanityPhoto by Taste Design Inc

 Here’s another William Morris print.
-If you’re not ready to commit to a full wall paper treatment, add wainscoting or board and batten to the lower half of the walls with paper above it.
+If you’re not ready to commit to a full wall paper treatment, add wainscoting or board and batten to the lower half of the walls with a fun paper pattern above it.

 blue William Morris paper in a sitting roomPhoto by Milners of Leyburn